nvim-neorg/neorg/README.md

   }
   ```

-  If you don't want to always be on the bleeding edge version of Neorg you can use _tags_ to
+  Every time Neorg hits a new release, a new tag is created by us, so you don't have to worry about all the updates inbetween.
+  That means, adding `tag = "*"` in Packer will update to latest stable release.

-  slow down the rate at which you get features.
-You can pin Neorg to one specific version through e.g. `tag = "0.0.9"`.
+  You can also pin Neorg to one specific version through e.g. `tag = "0.0.9"`.

 - [Packer (with lazyloading)](https://github.com/wbthomason/packer.nvim):

   Want to lazy load?
 Know that you'll have to jump through some hoops and hurdles to get